Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 Incorporating what we discussed, we arrive at
 **$$ \frac{\delta L}{\delta w_c} = \frac{\delta L}{\delta z_c} z_b$$** which we will use to update the neuron's weight.

 Importantly, we see that the optimization problem for neuron c depends on the output and hence the weight of b and a.
 When the weight of b and a gets updated during each training epoch, the input that is fed into layer c changes as well.
-If left uncontrolled we could see why the input distribution to layer c could vary significantly, especially during early epochs.
+If left untreated we could see why the input distribution to layer c could vary significantly, especially during early epochs when the model is "learning the ropes".
+Intuitively speaking, if the input distribution keeps on changing, it would be hard for layer c to learn any meaningful pattern.

 *Aside: when updating a neural network within one training iteration, we have to first update the $${k+1}^{th}$$ layer, before we can update the $$k^{th}$$ layer (take it for granted if you are not familiar), this reverse order of update is dictated by the backpropagation algorithm.*

-This ICS problem was believed to be a huge problem if left unaddressed and the authors of the original paper hence suggested adding a BN layer after each layer of the original NN.

 ### Summary of Internal Covariate Shift